 “You don’t know what you don’t know.”
 My favourite financial adviser, Luke Smith of Envision Financial (catch him on 2GB every Friday afternoon), has said it for years now, and he is absolutely right.

 Weekly, I see how this plays out in the design process.
 Unless someone is a repeat client, they simply can’t know what lies ahead in an interior design or decorating project.
-Or, in the case of first-time clients who enlist my All Stages Custom Decorating Service, they simply don’t know how much time, stress, and effort we are saving them… until they witness it for themselves, that is.

 I am often left thinking, “If they only knew what I knew” and “how can I convince them of what is really ahead of them?
 Because they are going to need help!”
 (I’m sure you’ve seen that the same is true for your area of expertise.
 If only others knew what we knew, they would be better prepared, right?)